 Tutorial | Tune the model (ML Practitioner part 3)¶

-In the Machine Learning Basics series, you built a basic model to classify high revenue customers and looked at a few ways to evaluate its performance.
+As of the tutorial on evaluating a model, you have built a basic model to classify high revenue customers and looked at a few ways to evaluate its performance.

 Because modeling is an iterative process, let’s now turn our attention to improving the model’s results and speeding up the evaluation process.